riccardomusmeci/annolit/README.md

 # **Annolit**

-## *Annolit* is an annotation tool for CV tasks in Streamlit.
+## *Annolit* is an annotation tool for small CV classification tasks in Streamlit.

 ### **Usage**

-To use Annolit, first install the required packages from *requirements.txt*.
+To use *Annolit*, first install the required packages from *requirements.txt*.

 Then execute the following command: